 It is also helpful to determine the judicial circuit where the divorce was finalized.
 You can search online courthouse records to find that information or try typing it in Google.

-Search Courthouse Records
+Courthouse Divorce Records

 Quite a few courthouses have their records online.
 You can find case numbers for divorces that were ratified there.
 You may not be able to view the actual divorce decree, but you will have a case number that you can use.
 If you visit the courthouse and bring that case number with you to the records department, you should be able to get a copy without any problem.
 Some jurisdictions ask you to provide ID and charge a small fee (usually less than $20), and others offer the copies for free.